python-discord/site/docs/setup.md

 to install base dependencies along with lint and test dependencies.

 You can either use `python manage.py` directly, or you can use the console entrypoint for it, `psmgr`.
 For example, to run tests, you could use either `python manage.py test` or `psmgr test`.
+To run the server, run `DEBUG=1 python manage.py runserver`.
+If it gives you an error saying `django.core.exceptions.ImproperlyConfigured: Set the DATABASE_URL environment variable` please make sure the server your postgres database is on is running and run the command `$(export cat .env) in your terminal`.
 Happy hacking!